-The adjective Protestant - pronounced with the stress on the first syllable, IPA: /'prɒtɪstənt/ - is used to describe those churches which are a part of Western Christendom but are distinct from the Roman Catholic Church and accept the religious principles advocated by Martin Luther (1483-1546)), John Calvin (1509-1564), and the other religious reformers of the early sixteenth century.
+The adjective Protestant - pronounced with the stress on the first syllable, PROT-test-ant', IPA: /'ˈprɒ tə (or ɪ)st ənt/ - is used to describe those churches which are a part of Western Christendom but are distinct from the Roman Catholic Church and accept the religious principles advocated by Martin Luther (1483-1546)) or John Calvin (1509-1564), or other religious reformers of the early sixteenth century.
 'Protestant', either as an adjective or as a noun, may also be used of an individual who is a member of one of these churches.
 The system of beliefs to which Protestant churches are committed is known as Protestantism.

 The various Protestant churches do not all subscribe to exactly the same doctrines, but nonetheless there is a large measure of doctrinal agreement between them (especially by contrast with the Roman Catholic Church).
 Thus they all hold

 - that salvation for the individual depends solely on faith, i.e., belief in Jesus' teachings and his claims about himself, and not on 'works', i.e., a good life, or reception of the sacraments of the Church; and